About our public engagement

 How do we support public engagement at Manchester?

-In 2022 we used the NCCPE EDGE tool to map our existing strengths and weaknesses for the University’s work in public engagement and refreshed our Public Engagement Framework (PDF), which sets out our structures and governance, and priorities for supporting high quality engagement.
-We are currently undertaking a renewal of our Engage Watermark, which will inform our Public Engagement Action Plan (actions and measure of success) for the Framework.
+In 2022-2023 we used the NCCPE EDGE tool to map our existing strengths and weaknesses for the University’s work in public engagement, and refreshed our Public Engagement Framework (PDF), which sets out our structures and governance, and priorities for supporting high quality engagement.
+Alongside our own internal review we took part in the NCCPE Watermark process – resulting in a Platinum award.

 Additionally, our civic engagement activities reflect how our work is enhanced and inspired by our location in Greater Manchester and the way we improve lives across our city and region.
 We are also piloting new approaches to partnerships and deliberative listening through our Greater Manchester Universities’ Citizens’ Panel to seek feedback and understand the needs and priorities of local citizens.